leviethung2103/ComputeDistanceObjectToCamera/README.md

 - Computer vision and image processing algorithms can then be used to automatically determine the perceived width/height of the object in pixels and complete the triangle similarity and give us our focal length.
 - Then, in subsequent images we simply need to find our marker/object and utilize the computed focal length to determine the distance to the object from the camera.

+Finally, we can get your hand dirty by measure the distance from you face to camera.

 ## Steps

 ### Calibration